STATUS MAP TAB

-2. The GIS Inventory contains an inventory of nearly 500 GIS data layers.
+2. The GIS Inventory contains an inventory of data layers that are cataloged under approximately 435 data layer names.
 They are divided into ISO Categories which must be selected first.
 Just use the drop-down menus to select the category of geospatial data and your data layer of interest.

 4. The map key (legend) explains how the map is color-coded by the status of geospatial data (colored by complete, in work, and planned; shaded by the level of geography that is represented).

 5. Depending on your preference, you can also turn name labels on or off.

 6. You can also download a copy of the map image for use in presentations or reports.